AbdullaMIM/Hospital-Mangement-System/README.md

 # ITPM
 This repository is for the ITPM Project 2022.

-This repository is for the ITPM Project 2022.

 Group ID - REG/WD/79

 Project Title - Hospital Management System